arielf/fileshare-d3js/README.md

     shared file-sets.
   - Sub-graphs may represent sub-departments (or users who like to share with like minded colleagues)
   - Red circles may hint of a potential ex-filtration of data
+  - There's an isolated file (File 499), likely a data issue

 ## Random notes